ckerner/ssacl/README.md

 # ssacl
 SpectrumScale ACL Module

-This module is to allow for the easy maintenance of ACLs in the SpectrumScale file system.
+This module is to allow for the easy maintenance of POSIX ACLs in the SpectrumScale file system.

 ssacl - command line interface examples: